Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-bijectively transforms $\Omega$-twisted Dirac-Jacobi structures to plain Dirac-Jacobi structures.
+bijectively transforms $\Omega$-twisted Dirac-Jacobi structures to untwisted Dirac-Jacobi structures.
 Moreover, for every $\Omega$-twisted Dirac-Jacobi structure $\mathbbm L$, the restriction $\mathbbm F_B \colon \mathbbm L \to \mathbbm F_B (\mathbbm L)$ is a Lie algebroid isomorphism identifying the infinitesimal actions on $L_M$.
-This shows that $\Omega$-twisted Dirac-Jacobi structures are essentially the same as plain Dirac-Jacobi structures, and it is actually the infinitesimal counterpart of Remark \ref{rem:+1_theta_omega_surj}. \end{example}
+This shows that $\Omega$-twisted Dirac-Jacobi structures are essentially the same as untwisted Dirac-Jacobi structures, and it is actually the infinitesimal counterpart of the remark that every $+1$-shifted contact structure can be gauge transformed into a $+1$-shifted contact structure of the form $(\theta, 0)$ (Remark \ref{rem:gauge_equiv_cont}). \end{example}